 I love the Pro Line.
 It's where I can collect air miles and the kickers are so brilliant that new tricks can be honed to the bone with minimal risk.
 But even the Flowline is a whole heap of fun!

-This spring, "Corvatsch Park Progression Days" will be held for the first time.
+This spring, "Corvatsch Park Progression Days" will be held for the second time.
 What's the idea behind the days?

 The underlying idea is to unite snowboarders and freeskiers from everywhere and then go riding together.
 Because if there's one thing we all share, it's the tremendous enjoyment and thrill of what we do.
 I'm really looking forward to going shredding with my mates, pushing each other and meeting other new enthusiasts – simply celebrating the spirit of snowboarding.
 Improvement then comes automatically.